 This question has prompted the World Health Organization (WHO) to commission a new study.
-The results appear in the journal
+The results appear in the journal The Lancet.

 The new research aimed to help develop new guidelines for dietary fiber consumption, as well as reveal which carbs protect the most against noncommunicable diseases and can stave off weight gain.

 Noncommunicable diseases are also called chronic diseases.
 They typically last for a long time and progress slowly.
 According to WHO, there are "four main types of noncommunicable diseases:" cardiovascular diseases, cancer, chronic respiratory diseases, and diabetes.